 Remember also that employers must follow a correct redundancy process and should not assume that employees whom they furloughed are automatically the same group of people who should be made redundant.
-We have produced a step by step guide to redundancy and the appropriate letters (for 1 to 19 employees and 20 to 99 employees).
+We have produced redundancy guides for members: Redundancy process and related documents for employers (1-19 redundancies) and Redundancy process and related documents for employers (20 or more redundancies).